darachm/itermae/source/usage/examples.rst

+.. _examples:

 Examples
 ========

-For this page the examples are run using using `jupyter-execute`_.
-To do this,
+The examples are run using using `jupyter-execute`_, so should be reproducible for you if you install ``itermae`` and run them from inside the package repo.

 .. _jupyter-execute: a link